-When they're taken as prescribed, opioids and other painkillers manage pain quite effectively.
+When they're taken as prescribed, opioids and other painkillers manage pain well.
 They can improve quality of life for people with chronic pain.
-In fact, using opioids for the short-term or under a doctor's cautious supervision rarely leads to addiction or dependence.
-However, when used long-term, opioids may lead to drug abuse with physical dependence and/or addiction.
-Opioids can also be life threatening in an overdose.
-When they are taken with substances that depress the central nervous system -- including alcohol, barbiturates, or benzodiazepines such as alprazolam (Xanax), clonazepam (Klonopin), or diazepam (Valium) -- there is a greatly increased risk of respiratory depression, even death.
+In fact, using opioids for the short term or under a doctor's cautious supervision rarely leads to addiction or dependence.
+But when they're used long-term, opioids may lead to drug abuse with physical dependence and addiction.
+Opioids can also be life-threatening in an overdose.
+When they are taken with substances that depress the central nervous system -- including alcohol, barbiturates, or benzodiazepines such as alprazolam (Xanax), (Klonopin), or diazepam (Valium) -- there is a much higher chance of respiratory depression, or even death.

-Opioids can induce a euphoric feeling that's usually mild.
-However, opioids such as OxyContin are sometimes inappropriately snorted or injected to increase the euphoric effects.
+Opioids can cause a mild joyful feeling.
+But opioids such as OxyContin are sometimes wrongly snorted or injected to boost that feeling.

 How Do CNS Depressants Work on the Brain and Body?

 Benzodiazepines depress the central nervous system (CNS).
-They are used by millions in the U.S. to treat anxiety and sleep disorders, including insomnia.
+Millions of people in the U.S. use them to treat anxiety and sleep disorders, including insomnia.
 These CNS depressants affect the brain neurotransmitter GABA (gamma-aminobutyric acid).
-GABA works by decreasing brain activity, which results in a drowsy or calming effect.
+GABA lowers brain activity, which makes you drowsy or calm.

 Barbiturates, including amobarbital (Amytal), pentobarbital (Nembutal), phenobarbital (Luminal), and secobarbital (Seconal), are also CNS depressants.
 They are commonly used for anesthesia and are prescribed to treat seizures.
-At one time, they were also commonly used to treat insomnia or anxiety on a short-term basis, but because of their dangers in overdosing, they have largely been replaced for those purposes by benzodiazepines.
+At one time, they also commonly treated insomnia or anxiety on a short-term basis.
+But because of overdose dangers, benzodiazepines have largely replaced barbiturates for those purposes.

 Taking CNS depressants for a few days to a few weeks may help you feel calm and sleepy.
-After a while, however, you may need larger doses to get the same calm and sleepy feeling.
-In addition, using CNS depressants with alcohol can slow down your heart and breathing and lead to death.
+But after a while, you may need larger doses to get the same calm and sleepy feeling.
+Also, using CNS depressants with alcohol can slow down your heart and breathing and lead to death.

-After taking CNS depressants for a long period of time, stopping suddenly can have life-threatening consequences such as withdrawal seizures.
+After taking CNS depressants for a long time, stopping suddenly can have life-threatening effects such as withdrawal seizures.

 How Do Stimulants Work on the Brain and Body?

-Stimulants give your body a fast jumpstart, causing a great increase in alertness, energy, and attention.
-Stimulants increase heart rate, blood sugar, and blood pressure, constrict blood vessels, and open the pathways of the respiratory system.
+Stimulants give your body a fast jump-start, causing a great boost in alertness, energy, and attention.
+Stimulants raise heart rate, blood sugar, and blood pressure, constrict blood vessels, and open the pathways of the respiratory system.

-Initially, stimulants were used to treat asthma and obesity.
-Today, stimulants are prescribed to treat problems such as ADHD, ADD, depression, narcolepsy, and other problems.
-Examples of stimulants include methylphenidate (Concerta, Daytrana, Methylin, Ritalin), dextroamphetamine (Dexedrine, Dextrostat, ProCentra), lisdexamfetamine (Vyvanse), and the combination of amphetamine and dextroamphetamine (Adderall).
+Stimulants were first used to treat asthma and obesity.
+Today, they're also prescribed to treat problems such as ADHD, ADD, depression, narcolepsy, and other problems.
+Examples of stimulants are dextroamphetamine (Dexedrine, Dextrostat, ProCentra), lisdexamfetamine (Vyvanse), methylphenidate (Concerta, Daytrana, Methylin, Ritalin), and the combination of amphetamine and dextroamphetamine (Adderall).

-Taken appropriately and under a doctor's supervision, these drugs and other stimulants are safe.
-When they are abused -- for instance, by taking the drugs in higher doses or crushing the pills to get a high -- they have the potential for addiction and ongoing abuse.
-Using stimulants with decongestants may cause irregular heart rhythms and high doses of stimulants can cause high body temperatures.
+Taken the right way and under a doctor's supervision, these drugs and other stimulants are safe.
+When they are abused -- for instance, by taking the drugs in higher doses or crushing the pills to get a high -- they can cause addiction and abuse.
+Using stimulants with decongestants may cause irregular heart rhythms, and high doses of stimulants can cause high body temperatures.

 Why Is Prescription Drug Abuse on the Rise?

-Most experts are unsure why prescription drug abuse is on the rise.
-It's thought, though, that because there are more drugs available to more people, the opportunity for abuse is greatly increased.
+Most experts are unsure why there's more prescription drug abuse.
+It's thought, though, that because there are more drugs available to more people, drug abuse is easier.
 Doctors report writing more prescriptions for patients than ever before.
 That includes prescriptions for commonly abused drugs such as opioids, CNS depressants, and stimulants.
-In addition, you only have to go on the Internet to find vast numbers of online pharmacies selling these highly addictive drugs.
+Also, you only have to go to the Internet to find many online pharmacies selling these highly addictive drugs.
 Online pharmacies make it easy to get these drugs -- even for children or teens.

 It's not uncommon for teens to talk about stealing medication from their parents' medicine cabinets.
-Instead of taking illegal substances commonly sold in back alleys, some teens today tell of having prescription parties where they gather at someone's home, mix their parents' prescription pills in a bowl, and then help themselves to whichever pill looks most appealing.
-The problem is most teens have no idea what medications they are taking and which medications may cause serious problems, even death, if taken with other drugs or alcohol.
+Instead of taking illegal substances commonly sold in back alleys, some teens today tell of having "prescription parties," where they gather at someone's home, mix their parents' prescription pills in a bowl, and then help themselves to whichever pill looks most appealing.
+The problem is most teens have no idea what medications they are taking and which ones may cause serious problems -- even death -- if taken with other drugs or alcohol.

 Why Do Some People Become Addicted and Others Don't?

-Risk for addiction appears to be influenced by a person's biology, social environment, and age or stage of development.
-The more risk factors you have, the greater the chance that taking drugs can lead to addiction.
+Your biology, social environment, and age or stage of growth seem to affect how likely you are to get addicted.
+The more risks you have, the greater the chance that taking drugs can lead to addiction.
 As an example, sometimes addictions run in families with a strong genetic link.
-In addition, social environment including friends or colleagues may also influence addiction.
-Equally important is the person's developmental stage in life.
-Studies show the earlier someone begins to abuse drugs, the greater the chances are that the addiction may progress into more serious problems.
+Your social environment, including friends or colleagues, may also influence addiction.
+Equally important is your stage of growth.
+Studies show the earlier someone begins to abuse drugs, the greater the chances are that the addiction may become more serious problems.

 How Do I Know if I'm Abusing Prescription Drugs?

-If you are abusing prescription drugs, you may be taking larger doses than your doctor prescribed, or using them for reasons other than prescribed.
-For instance, if your doctor prescribed a pain medication to be taken three times daily and you find yourself taking the same medication more frequently or taking twice as much, you are abusing prescription drugs.
-If you take the same pain medication for reasons other than prescribed -- such as, because you feel out of sorts or bored -- this is also an abuse of the prescription medication.
+If you are abusing them, you may be taking larger doses than your doctor prescribed, or using them for reasons other than prescribed.
+For instance, if your doctor prescribed a pain medication to be taken three times daily and you are taking it more often or taking twice as much, you are abusing prescription drugs.
+If you take the same pain medication for reasons other than prescribed -- such as because you feel out of sorts or bored -- this is also prescription drug abuse.

-Your doctor may notice that you're calling more frequently for refills for the medication or that you're asking for increasing amounts of medications.
+Your doctor may notice that you're calling more frequently for refills for the medication or that you're asking for larger amounts of it.
 This may also be a sign of abusing prescription drugs.
-In addition, your pharmacist may notice prescription drug abuse by spotting false or altered prescription forms or multiple prescriptions for controlled substances from different doctors.
+Also, your pharmacist may notice prescription drug abuse by spotting false or altered prescription forms or multiple prescriptions for controlled substances from different doctors.